 Take care with traffic as the ability to judge distances from moving cars will probably also be diminished.
 Hearing is also impaired in the old dog, so that your commands or words of warning may go unheeded.

 Infection soon occurs and the tooth becomes loose and painful.
-Bad teeth can effect the animal’s general health, and it is important to have your veterinarian cheek the teeth regularly and if necessary remove the scaly deposits.
+Bad teeth can affect the animal’s general health, and it is important to have your veterinarian check the teeth regularly and if necessary remove the scaly deposits.

 Health conditions in senior dogs